jacob13smith/Travelling-Salesman/README.txt

 ------------------------- USER NOTES -------------------------

 If you choose to not use the default settings at the beginning, you will be asked for new values.
-The program doesn't sanitize your input (didn't feel like writing the sanitation), so make sure you are inputting proper values.
+The program doesn't sanitize your input (I didn't feel like writing the sanitation), so make sure you are inputting proper values.
 Below is the breakdown of values.
+They are all integers.

 Number of cities in a tour ------------ Default: 32 This is the number of cities that the "salesman" needs to visit, higher number will take more time but produce